athsec/Hack-The-Flag/README.md

 # Hack-The-Flag
-Capture The Flag 2020 - ATHS
+Capture The Flag 2020 - ATHSec